 PLEASE NOTE: If you have already applied via our CAE website but have not yet been contacted by CAE or Ryanair, please continue to update your ONE EXISTING profile/account each month.
 It is important that you do not create multiple profiles or applications on our website for this program.

 Suitable applicants will be contacted in due course, when their profile/application is able to proceed in the selection process.

 Ryanair is Europe’s favourite airline, operating more than 1,800 daily flights from 76 bases, connecting 200 destinations in 31 countries on a fleet of over 300 Boeing 737 aircraft.
 Ryanair has orders for a further 380 new Boeing 737 aircraft, which will enable Ryanair to lower fares and grow traffic from 105m this year to 180m p.a. in FY24.
 Ryanair has a team of more than 10,000 highly skilled aviation professionals delivering Europe’s No.1 on-time performance, and has an industry leading 30-year safety record

-CAE is proud to remain one of Ryanair's approved training organisations having now delivered over 1000 pilots to Ryanair over the past six years.
+CAE is proud to remain one of Ryanair's approved training organisations having now delivered thousands of pilots to Ryanair over the past six years.
 As a Ryanair-approved training organisation, CAE will give you the opportunity to fly one of the world's best fleets and potentially join a team of dedicated, professional and flexible pilots that keep Ryanair No. 1 for safety and punctuality.